dl9bdi/qcxbox/README.md

 So it would be possible to record and retrieve messages.

 I assembled my first qcx mini a few weeks ago and was immediately hooked.
-The built-in CAT interface can read and send already decoded morse code in addition to controlling the transceiver.
+The built-in CAT interface can read and send decoded morse code in addition to controlling the transceiver.
 So the old thought of a "cw-mailbox" came back to my mind and I started a try.